 Seasons, Fees and Permits

 Hawaii Volcanoes National Park is open all year round, but the Kahuku section of the park is only open on weekends from 9 a.m. until 3 p.m.
 It is also closed every first Saturday of the month.
 Standard entry for the park costs $10 per car or $5 per individual entering by foot, bicycle or motorcycle, and are good for seven consecutive days.
-A $25 tri-park pass entitles the bearer to unlimited entries at Puuhonua o Honaunau, Haleakala and Hawaii Volcanoes National Parks.
+A $25 tri-park pass entitles the bearer to unlimited entries at Puuhonua o Honaunau, Haleakala National Park and Hawaii Volcanoes National Park.
 Permits are required for overnight stays in the park’s backcountry, and must be picked up in person at the backcountry office at the Visitor Emergency Operations Center.

 Campgrounds and Lodging